bitfocus/website/for-developers/module-development/the-module-files/code-linting.md

 export default generateEslintConfig({})
 ```

-If using typescript, you should specify a `typescriprRoot`
+If using typescript, you should specify a `typescriptRoot`

 ```js
 import { generateEslintConfig } from '@companion-module/tools/eslint/config.mjs'